Contact usat any time if you need further help or advice

 If there is any doubt about this we will avoid the vehicle as it is simply not worth the risk of rejection by your compliance workshop.

-Occasionally a lower grade vehicle might be worth considering, e.g. some large scrapes and scratches on the bodykit / bumpers could result in a 3.5 grade for what is otherwise a nice vehicle.
+Occasionally a lower grade vehicle might be worth considering, e.g. some large scrapes and scratches on the bodykit / bumpers could result in a 3.5 or 4 grade for what is otherwise a nice vehicle.

 This cosmetic damage may be easy to fix yet result in significant savings on newer vehicles.